 In 2016, I took the big decision to retire from function work to concentrate on exploring and sharing the transformative power of sound and music.

 I have always adored traditional song and music from around the world and for many years I have studied different musical instruments and traditions from places such as Europe, America, Australasia, Japan, Korea, India, Iran and my own, native, British Isles.
 This has brought me into contact with the deep regard in which sound and music is held by many spiritual traditions, including Zen Buddhist, Taoist, Sufi, Hindu and Sikh, as well as various Shamanic and Indigenous cultures.
 It is my deep desire to bring this wisdom together and pass it on to the next generation of musicians as an approach to performing music that l have named Conscious Musicianship.

 As a musician with a deep interest in transformation, it was natural that I should be drawn to train in Sound Healing, becoming a qualified Gong Practitioner and full member of the College of Sound Healing.
-I offer Sound Healing sessions for individuals and relaxing and rejuvenating Sound Journeys for groups.
 I am also interested in how sound can benefit related activities, such as meditation and yoga.
-I regularly perform live music to accompany yoga classes and, as a qualified meditation teacher, I combine sound with meditation both in workshops and courses and in my Celtic Harp Meditation sessions.
+I regularly perform live music to accompany yoga classes and, as a qualified meditation teacher, I combine sound with meditation in workshops and courses.